Close up of a UT System Police Badge, with text on the side of the image: Office of the Director of Police

 Senior Police Inspector II

-Senior Inspector Treviño started his commitment to public service by enlisting in the U.S. Army as an Infantryman.
-He was first assigned to the 3rd Infantry Division stationed in Germany and subsequently deployed to Macedonia as part of a United Nations Peace Keeping Mission.
-While in Macedonia, he was assigned as a Rifleman for his Infantry Platoon and served on the Quick Reaction Force (QRF).
-While on QRF, he participated in several training exercises where his squad boarded Blackhawk Helicopters and made their way along the border in support of military operations.
+Senior Police Inspector II Treviño started his commitment to public service by enlisting in the U.S. Army as an Infantryman.
+His objectives included capturing and deterring enemy forces, reconnaissance, and deploying on numerous combat missions as the U.S. Army premier ground combat force.
+He was first assigned to the 3rd Infantry Division stationed in Germany and subsequently deployed to Macedonia as part of a United Nations (UN) Peace Keeping Mission.
+While in Macedonia, he was the Infantry Platoon Rifleman and served on the Quick Reaction Force (QRF) during military operations.

-Senior Inspector Treviño was next assigned to the 1st Infantry Division and deployed to Bosnia-Herzegovina as part of a NATO Peace Keeping Mission.
-While on deployment, he conducted mounted and dismounted patrols in and around the town of Brcko.
-He served as a Radio Telephone Operator (RTO) and as a Squad Automatic Weapon Gunner for his Infantry Platoon.
+He was next assigned to the 1st Infantry Division and deployed to Bosnia-Herzegovina as part of a NATO Peace Keeping Mission.
 His Platoon was responsible for capturing and detaining several Bosnia Rebels along with their weapons and munitions.
 His unit also enforced riot control procedures when confronted with an unruly mob after weapons were seized from a Bosnian Muslim cantonment site in the town of Celic.
+Upon successful completion of his military enlistment, Senior Inspector Treviño returned to South Texas and joined the UT Brownsville Police Department.

-Senior Inspector Treviño received his Bachelor’s Degree in Computer Information Systems, his Master's Degree in Educational Technology, has a Master Peace Officer License, and holds several Instructor certifications.
-These include a TCLEOSE Firearms Instructor and FLETC Reactive Shooting Instructor.
-He has attended various Law Enforcement and Military training courses throughout his career, which includes the Basic SWAT Operator Course and the DPS Advanced Special Response Team Operator Course.
-He also completed the Precision/Sniper Rifle Operator course, where he received the title of Top Shooter.
+Senior Inspector Treviño received his Bachelor’s Degree in Computer Information Systems and holds a Master's Degree in Educational Technology.
+He is a Master Peace Officer and holds several Instructor Certifications.
+These include an Advanced Instructor Certification, TCLEOSE Firearms Instructor, and Federal Law Enforcement Training Center Reactive Shooting Instructor.
+He has also attended various advanced Military and Law Enforcement training courses throughout his career, which include the US Army Combat LifeSaver Course, SWAT Operator Course, and the DPS Ranger Division Advanced Special Response Team Operator Course.
+He also completed the Precision/Sniper Rifle Operator course- where he received the title of Top Shooter.

-He has been a member of the UT System Rapid Response Team (SRRT) since its inception in 2011.
-While on SRRT, Treviño served in several capacities to include Designated Marksman, Team Leader for the UTRGV PD Team, and now serves as the SRRT Assistant Commander.
-He has since been deployed on several occasions in support of SRRT Operations around the State.
+He a 2011 founding member of UT System Rapid Response Team (SRRT) and has served in several capacities to include the first Designated Marksman/ Police Sniper and UTRGV SRRT Team Leader.
+He currently serves as the SRRT Assistant Commander overseeing strategic planning, operations, and tactical technology.
+While on SRRT, he has deployed on several occasions in support of UT System Police Tactical Operations around the State.

 Administrative Staff